fenago/python-networking-sysadmins/scripting/lab_guides/Lab_3.md

     unittest.main()
 ```

-In the preceding script, we have written the three test cases for
-the `add_numbers` function.
-The first is for testing integer
-numbers, the second is for testing float numbers, and the third is for
-testing strings.
-In strings, adding means concatenating two strings.
-Similarly, you can write the test cases for subtraction, multiplication,
-and division.

 Now, we will run our `test_addition.py`test script and we will
 see what result we get after running this script.